 It was not always this way …

-Over the past 10 years, I built my business focused and intentional, coaching other women to approach their careers using a more mindful approach as well!
+Over the past 10 years, I built my business by being focused and intentional, while coaching other women to approach their careers using a more mindful approach as well!

 Yet, years ago, an organization offered a mindfulness course to me.
 I felt offended.
 I’ve often reflected on why!
 At the time, I felt vulnerable and thought they were offering a band aid approach to bigger system problems.